Dry Needling - Brisbane MSK Clinic

 Massage and Myotherapy Registrations

-Terry brings over 16 years of experience treating in the MSK Therapy field back to Brisbane from the UK.
-He is highly qualified with relevant education and training spanning from Certificate level through to higher education and a Masters.
+Terry applies over 19 years of clinical expertise in the MSK Therapy field and specialising in myofascial release techniques to Brisbane from the UK.
+He is highly qualified with extensive relevant education and training spanning from basic Certificate IV through to Masters level higher education.
 His training and experience cover many assessment methods, treatment types and soft tissue therapy (STT) skills.
-Besides the sixteen years of clinical experience, Terry has a further eight years of experience training and working at the highest physical performance levels within the elite British forces environment.
-He has a personal experience with a range of running injuries and a vast amount of professional treatment experience.
+Besides the over 19 years of clinical experience, Terry has a further eight years of high-intensity physical conditioning experience.
+He also has personal experience with a range of running injuries and a vast amount of professional treatment experience.
 He is still an avid distance runner to this day.
 Such knowledge has proved highly valuable in the treatment of elite-level athletes and members of the public.
-His ongoing sporting activities, experiences and interests have naturally led to him specialising in human performance and treating trauma and myofascial pain.
+His ongoing sporting activities, experiences, and interests have naturally led him to specialise in human performance and treating trauma and myofascial pain.
+Terry has specialised in soft tissue therapy and advanced myofascial release treatments and techniques since 2008.
 He also taught as a senior course coach on the first myotherapy course in Brisbane.
 His skills are now available at the Morningside clinic, where he works as a Myotherapist.